19 Sights in Zakopane, Poland (with Map and Images)

 Show sight on map

-Villa "Oksza" – a residential building in the Zakopane style, designed in the years 1894-1895 by Stanisław Witkiewicz and located in Zakopane at 25 Zamoyskiego Street.
-Since 2006, it has been the seat of a branch of the Tatra Museum named after Dr. Tytus Chałubiński, it houses the Gallery of Art of the 20th century.
+Villa "Oksza" – a residential building in the Zakopane style, designed in the years 1894–1895 by Stanisław Witkiewicz and located in Zakopane at 25 Zamoyskiego Street.
+Since 2006, it has been the seat of a branch of the Dr. Tytus Chałubiński Tatra Museum, where the Gallery of 20th Century Art is located.

 Wikipedia: Willa „Oksza” (PL), Website